Sustainable from north to south - four webinars on aquaculture

 Background

 Aquaculture has various conditions in different parts of the country.
-In northern Sweden, rainbow trout and Arctic charr are farmed in large cages, while in the south there are mainly land-based farming of e.g. tilapia and catfish.
-In our new webinar series "Sustainable from the North to the South" we look into different production methods, challenges and opportunities for Swedish aquaculture.
+In northern Sweden, rainbow trout and Arctic charr are farmed in large cages, while in the south, there is mainly land-based farming of, e.g. tilapia and catfish.
+In our new webinar series, "Sustainable from the North to the South," we look into different production methods, challenges and opportunities for Swedish aquaculture.

 Watch the recorded webinars

 Listen to researchers and farmers talking about how they work to make Swedish aquaculture even more sustainable.
-The recordings is not subtitled and can therefore not be published here.
-If you are interested to watch the recordings, you can contact Kansliet@landsbygdsnatverket.se
+If you want to watch the recordings, you can contact Kansliet@landsbygdsnatverket.se (FYI: the recordings are not subtitled).

 #1 - Aquaculture in symbiosis with the agricultural landscape